odysseyalive/llm-toolbox/README.md

 The LLM Toolbox offers two main features:

 - **Fine-Tuning Models:** Customize any language model compatible with Hugging Face's Transformers library.
 While our default setting targets DeepSeek R1 1.5B, you can adjust it to use other compatible models.
-- **Converting Checkpoints:** Easily convert a safetensors checkpoint to the GGUF format using an external conversion utility (coming soon).

 The project supports both CPU and CUDA (GPU acceleration) by default.